stan-66/GettingAndCleaningData_Project/CodeBook.md

 5. Aggregate and compute the average on the variables -> datasets xgrouped, xsummary

-6. Set the column names in the summary dataset -> xsummary
+6. Set the column names in the summary dataset -> dataset xsummary

 7. Generate the results text file in the working directory -> TidyData.txt